ddev/ddev/docs/content/users/quickstart.md

     ```

     This way we only need to change the value of `DB_CONNECTION` to `ddev` in the `.env` to work with the `db` service.

-    This is very handy if you have a local database installed and you want to switch between the connections faster by changing only one variable in `.env`
+    This is handy if you have a local databases installed and want to switch between the connections by changing only one variable in `.env`.

 === "Shopware 6"

     ## Shopware 6

-    You can set up a Shopware 6 environment many ways, but this shows you one recommended technique:
+    You can set up a Shopware 6 environment many ways, we recommend the following technique:

     ```bash
     git clone --branch=6.4 https://github.com/shopware/production my-shopware6
     cd my-shopware6